nesterow/frontless/readme.md

 ## About
 Frontless is a node.js stack for building universal (ismorphic) javascript applications.
 At the core, Frontless is just a small Express server that provides a developer with powerful tools for building SSR web applications.

-Frontless is built around the best javascript technologies: Feathers, Riot.JS, Turbolinks, and Express.
+Frontless is built around the best javascript technologies: Feathers.JS , Riot.JS, Turbolinks, and Express.

 #### Motivation
 In practice, the classic MMVM approach significantly complicates work with data.
 That causes a front-end developer to write the code, which would be better performed by the server rather than a browser application.
 The server has to be responsible for things like routing, data requests, user state (sessions), and in some cases - component's view-model.
 It would make a front-end developer better concentrate on UI rather than repeating the functionality which is done by back-end in more reliable way.
-✊

 ### The Stack
 Before you start, it is highly recommended to have essential understanding of following technologies: